 - Use our Cheap Mobile Finder to compare 50+ retailers and resellers to find the right deal for you.
 Never go direct to a major network as you'll almost always overpay.
 Sometimes it's cheapest to buy a new phone outright and pair it with a cheap Sim, but right now contracts through resellers and smaller providers smash that method for some phone and allowance combos.
 Our Cheap Mobile Finder tool has a 5G filter and it will scour the market for you to find the cheapest way to get a new 5G phone contract.

 - Already have a 5G phone?
 Many of the top Sim-only deals are 5G-ready.
 If you already have a phone that supports 5G, you can pair it with a cheap Sim.
 Use the 5G filter on the results page of Cheap Mobile Finder to compare and find the best 5G Sim deals.

 5G networks and phones FAQs

 The usual way to get online is to use a broadband connection that is delivered to your home via a telephone line or cable.
 A Wi-Fi router is then connected to create a wireless signal.
 A 5G connection uses a mobile network with no need for physical wires, so ultimately they're different concepts.

-Yet it's a question some ask as there's a possibility that 5G speeds could rival those delivered by your home connection – Vodafone is already promising faster speeds via its 5G network than current average download speeds from home broadband.
-If fulfilled, this could result in some ditching their standard broadband, but as firms continue to invest in upgrading wired connections, it's likely a long way off.
+Yet it's a question some ask as there's a possibility that 5G speeds could rival those delivered by your home connection – Three is already offering its 5G Hub that promises speeds of 100Mbps and Vodafone is also promising faster speeds via its 5G GigaCube.
+This could result in some ditching their standard broadband, but as firms continue to invest in upgrading wired connections, it's likely a long way off.

-We're also still a long way off full coverage, with EE currently targeting 2022 as the year the whole of the UK should be able to access 5G on its network.
+We're also still a long way off full coverage, with most providers currently targeting 2022 as the year the whole of the UK should be able to access 5G on its network.